İslâm Ansiklopedisi

 The İslâm Ansiklopedisi (İA) is a Turkish academic encyclopedia for Islamic studies published by Presidency of Religious Affairs.
+Other than Islamic learning, the encyclopedia is a valuable resource for the history of the Balkans and the Middle East during the Ottoman era.

 History

 The decision to begin the encyclopedia project was made at the 1st Turkish Publications Congress in Ankara on 2–5 May 1939.
 In response to this Congress, the Turkish Minister of National Education Hasan Âli Yücel sent a letter dated 9 May 1939 to the rector of Istanbul University requesting that the Encyclopaedia of Islam be translated into Turkish.

 The project was initially led by Ahmet Hamit Ongunsu, Dean of the Faculty of Letters of Istanbul University, but soon Abdülhak Adnan Adıvar was appointed leader of the project.
 The first fascicle of the Encyclopedia of Islam was published in December 1940.
 The project's first headquarters was in the Institute of Turkology's building, later used as the Istanbul University Professors' House.
 The headquarters was moved to Seyyid Hasan Pasha Madrasa in 1947.
 The encyclopedia was completed in 1987.